Martin Howy Irving

 Martin Howy Irving (21 February 1831 – 23 January 1912) was an English rower and educationist who spent nearly all his career in Australia.

-Background and early career

-Irving was born in St Pancras, London, the son of Edward Irving, a major figure of the Catholic Apostolic Church, whom Carlyle called the "freest, brotherliest, bravest human soul mine ever came in contact with", and his wife Isabella Martin.
-Irving was educated at King's College School, and Balliol College, Oxford, where he graduated B.A. in 1853 and M.A. in 1856, with first class honours in classics and second class honours in mathematics.
+Irving was born in St Pancras, London to Edward Irving and his wife Isabella Martin.
 At Oxford he was an active rower and won the college and university sculls in 1852.
 In the same year, he was runner up in the Silver Goblets paired with Walter Francis Short and losing to Philip Nind and Henry Raine Barker in the final.
 He was also runner-up in the Diamond Challenge Sculls to Stephen Rippingall in 1853.